Nonprofit Debt Consolidation

 Requirements for Nonprofit Credit Consolidation Programs

-• You have a steady income.
+• A steady income.

 • You can afford your new payment agreement.